microsoft/VSExtensibility/docs/index.md

 * [Create your first extension](new-extensibility-model/getting-started/create-your-first-extension.md) shows how to create the equivalent of "Hello, world" as an extension.
 * Next, follow a tutorial and create a more interesting extension that adds a GUID to the editor window.
 See [Create a simple extension](new-extensibility-model/getting-started/tutorial-create-simple-extension.md).

 To understand how to work with VisualStudio.Extensibility, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
-In addition, the UI framework we use is Windows Presentation Foundation (WPF), so you should review the [WPF documentation](/dotnet/desktop/wpf/).
+In addition, UI in VisualStudio.Extensibility is based on Windows Presentation Foundation (WPF), so you might want to review the [WPF documentation](/dotnet/desktop/wpf/).

 ## Concepts